Martin Kaymer: European Tour

-2010: PGA Championship win

 In January 2010, Kaymer won the Abu Dhabi Golf Championship by one shot over Ian Poulter.
 After missing the cut at the Masters, Kaymer finished tied for eighth at the U.S. Open and tied for seventh at The Open Championship, after starting the final round in third place.

-On 15 August in Wisconsin, Kaymer won the PGA Championship at Whistling Straits for his first major title.
+On 15 August in Wisconsin, Kaymer won the 2010 PGA Championship at Whistling Straits for his first major title.
 Finishing regulation play in a two-way tie at 11 under par, he defeated Bubba Watson in a three-hole aggregate playoff.

 Kaymer was a member of the winning European Ryder Cup team in 2010.
 He won both four-balls (partnered with Westwood and Poulter), halved his foursome and lost his singles match.
 A week later he won the Alfred Dunhill Links Championship at St Andrews with Danny Willett coming in three strokes behind.
 He was the first player since Tiger Woods in 2006 to win three successive tournaments in a year and the first European to achieve this since Nick Faldo in 1989.
 The win took him to a career high of third in the Official World Golf Ranking.
 Kaymer and Graeme McDowell shared the European Tour Golfer of the Year award.